BA Hons, PhD, PGCE, SFHEA

 Educational Development Unit

-Sally is committed to working in partnership with students and in 2009 set up the EDU Student Forum which, in 2013, developed into the Greenwich Graduate Student Network. http://blogs.gre.ac.uk/ggsn/ This work is informed by sector research and development in the field of student engagement, such as the work of the RAISE network.
-It aims to enhance and explore student engagement as well as to raise student awareness and understanding of the Greenwich Graduate Initiative.
+In 2009 Sally set up the EDU Student Forum which has now developed into the Greenwich Graduate Student Network, http://blogs.gre.ac.uk/ggsn/.
+This work aims to enhance and explore student engagement as well as to raise student awareness and understanding of the Greenwich Graduate Initiative.

 Responsibilities within the university

-Sally is part of the teaching team on the Postgraduate Certificate in Higher Education and her role in the team includes liaison with international participating institutions.
-She works with academic teams across the university on curriculum design and delivery, including preparation for programme review and CPD activities related to teaching, learning and personal tutoring.
+She works with academic teams across the university on curriculum design and delivery, including preparation for programme approval and review and on CPD activities related to teaching and learning, personal tutoring and Programme Leaders' support and development.

-Sally co-leads student partnership activities in the EDU, including running the Greenwich Graduate Student Network, http://blogs.gre.ac.uk/ggsn/ and the Language Connect project http://blogs.gre.ac.uk/languageconnect.
+Sally co-leads student partnership activities in the EDU, including running the Greenwich Graduate Student Network, http://blogs.gre.ac.uk/ggsn/ and works on strategic university initatives such as the Student Engagement Framework.

 - Senior Fellow of the Higher Education Academy